 Look objectively at your product/service when choosing your ecommerce sales channel mix, keeping in mind that each different channel may not be suitable to your needs.

 - Does your industry/product sell through social media?

 - Does your industry/product sell through online marketplaces?

 - Are sales driven by your website?
 Should they?

 - Can a 3rd party distributor represent us overseas?

 Does your U.S. website already show up in overseas search engine results?You should first look at your site and establish a baseline of where your site traffic comes from.
 Register your company’s URL with overseas search engines (eg: Google Spain, Baidu, Yandex).
-Use freemium analytics tools such as SimilarWeb or Google Analytics to identify where site traffic is coming from.
-An International Trade Specialist can also perform a Website Globalization Service that provides a comprehensive analysis of your website’s performance, with suggested corrective actions and customized tips to optimize your online presence.
+An International Trade Specialist can also perform a Website Globalization Review service that provides a comprehensive analysis of your website’s performance, with suggested corrective actions and customized tips to optimize your online presence.

 If English is not prevalent in your target market, make sure to translate the keywords with tools like Google's Market Finder on these overseas search engines and online marketplaces, as potential customers are likely using their native language while they are searching.